WaleedOmar87/task/README.md

 ## Bonus
 1. Typescript is a bonus.
 2. Implemenet Unit Tests using jest and React testing library
-3. Implemenet E2E test using Cypress or Playwrite.
+3. Implemenet E2E test using Cypress or Playwright.
 4. Multilanguage Support with a language switch button.